cppeters/Sylph/README.md

 Daniel Bayless - bayled <br />
 <br />
 #Introduction
-An Android mobile application that accesses YouTube media and separates the media stream into a playable audio-only format, which minimizes bandwidth and can be set as a background service while interacting with multiple applications.
+An Android mobile application that accesses YouTube media and plays video within Syplh.
+Also gives the option to download mp3 audio and play musicas a background service while interacting with multiple applications.
 This team project utilizes the Google API suite and Android Studio for development.